MisterDada/MisterDada/README.md

 ## About Me

-I'm a mobile developer passionate about building high-performing, user-friendly apps with React Native.
+I'm a mobile developer building high-performing, user-friendly apps with React Native.
 I specialize in creating smooth cross-platform experiences, from UI design to backend integration.

 ## Projects